DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Reason being?"

 "If we take Urza's example.
-Battle between humans and spirits would depend on whether we're able to defeat spirits' hero."
+Battle between humans and spirits would depend on whether we're able to defeat the spirits' hero."

 That was the case in the true world.
-As prophet Sid defeated Spirit Sovereign Rikugen Kyouko, he was able to put to the end conflict between races.
+As prophet Sid defeated Spirit Sovereign Rikugen Kyouko, he was able to put an end to the conflict between races.

 [All I'm saying is that I'm a being that grants a prophecy.]